daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 ### cmd/web_cmd.go

-The validate command implements the CLI for validating requirement graphs.
+The `web` command starts a local web server for browsing the requirements and the reports.

 #### REQ-TRAQ-SWL-58 CLI web